Antoine Simon Durrieu

-Antoine Simon Durrieu was a French General and politician.
+Antoine Simon Durrieu was a French general and politician.
 He was born on 20 July 1775 in Grenade-sur-l'Adour (Landes) and died on 7 April 1862 in Saint-Sever (Landes).

 Life

 Revolutionary Wars and Napoleonic Wars

 Son of a notary, he studied at the seminary of Aire-sur-l'Adour and left it in 1793 to go, with the corps of the National Guards of Bayonne, to the banks of the Bidasoa to keep the positions that the troop of line could not occupy at the borders.
 In 1795, he became Captain of the Basque volunteers.
-He then joined in 1795 in the Army of the Eastern Pyrenees.
+That same year, he joined the Army of the Eastern Pyrenees.
 Following the peace concluded with Spain, he crossed into Italy and fought in Tyrol with Generals Joubert and Belliard.
-After Malta, he also distinguished himself at the battle of the Pyramids (21 July 1798) in the French Army of the Orient commanded by General Bonaparte.
+After Malta, he also distinguished himself at the Battle of the Pyramids (21 July 1798) in the French Army of the Orient commanded by General Bonaparte.

 After his return to France for health reasons, he courageously fought in the battles of Engen, Messkirch, Biberach, Marengo and Pozzolo.
 He nevertheless remained Captain for fourteen years.
 Having been wounded in Calabria under the orders of General Masséna, he was finally appointed Battalion Commander in 1807, and eighteen months later, Colonel on the battlefield of Wagram (5–6 July 1809).
 On 9 May 1811, Napoleon made him Knight of the Empire.
-During the campaign of Russia in 1812, he became chief of the general staff of Prince Eugène de Beauharnais, who noticed his conduct at the Battle of Borodino on September 7.
+During the campaign of Russia in 1812, he became chief of the general staff of Prince Eugène de Beauharnais, who noticed his conduct at the Battle of Borodino on 7 September.

 The defense of Glogau was entrusted to him.
 He took part in the battles of Lützen and Bautzen (1813).
 Became Brigadier General on 3 June 1813, he locked himself up with a strong detachment in Torgau on the Elbe, where an epidemic fever consumed 25,000 men.
 Attacked by the Prussians, he resisted them but was taken prisoner in 1814.
 He was released after the fall of the Empire.

 Back in France, during the invasion of 1815, he was division's head at the Ministry of War.
 The return of Napoleon during the Hundred-Days having called him back to activity, he took part in the fights at the battle of Ligny (Fleurus) and was wounded at the battle of Waterloo on 18 June 1815.

 Napoleon Bonaparte had said of Durrieu: "If all those who were responsible for defending the soil of France had resembled Durrieu, the soil would never have been insulted by being trampled on by the foreigner."